happybeing/safepress/README.md

-# safepress
+# SAFEpress
-SAFEpress is two things:
+The SAFEpress project is actually two things:

-1) a website/blog creator (CMS) for SAFE Network, built on top of...
+- the SAFEpress application (a WordPress like content management system for SAFE Network)

-2) a SAFE web app framework for front-end web developers building web apps on SAFE Network.
+- the SafeApp Web Framework (a noBackend Dreamcode API for building web apps on SAFE Network)

 *SAFE Network is a new end-to-end encrypted, secure, decentralised internet.
 See http://safenetwork.io